Sada Thompson

 Sada Carolyn Thompson (September 27, 1927 – May 4, 2011) was an American stage, film, and television actress.
-She was known to television audiences as Kate Lawrence in Family (1976-1980).
+Though best known to television audiences as Kate Lawrence in Family (1976–1980), for which she won the Emmy Award for Outstanding Lead Actress in a Drama Series in 1978, Thompson originally won acclaim as a theater actress on Broadway winning a Tony Award for Best Actress in a Play for Twigs in 1972.